eakman/betterDom/README.md

 ## $bD()

-To utilize betterDom's DOM manipulation abilities, you have to convert your DOM elements into a DOMNodeCollection with $bD() wrapper.
+To utilize betterDom's DOM manipulation abilities, you have to convert your DOM elements into a DOMNodeCollection with the $bD() wrapper.

 ## Dom manipulation methods